marioroy/mandelbrot-python/README.md

 # Install dependencies.
 conda install appdirs platformdirs siphash24 tbb tbb-devel conda install MarkupSafe mako pytools typing-extensions

+# Install PyOpenCL from miniforge versus pip.
+This way, searching ICDs
+# in <conda-root>/envs/<env-name>/etc/OpenCL/vendors/ is possible.
+conda install pyopencl
 ```

-Installing the imaging library and library for drawing and handling keyboard
+The imaging library and library for drawing and handling keyboard events
-events have a lot of dependencies.
-You can try `conda install pillow pygame`
+have many dependencies.
+You can try `conda install pillow pygame` to
-to see the list.
+see the list.
 Optionally, answer `n` to exit the installation.

 Alternately, install Pillow and Pygame via pip.